 Making a Claim for Wrongful Death

 To bring a wrongful death claim to light, you’ll need to establish liability for your family’s losses.
-A legal complaint can help you present information regarding liability and the extent of your losses to a county clerk.
+A NY car accident lawyer can help present information regarding liability and the extent of your losses via a legal complaint to a county clerk.

 Liability in a fatal car accident case doesn’t always fall to another driver on the road.
 Depending on the circumstances surrounding your losses, liable parties could include: